iOSDevTraining/books-and-movies/README.md

 ## About

 This was made just for you by [Josh Brown](https://twitter.com/jtbrown) and [Randy Edmonds](https://twitter.com/apphands).
-We teach workshops on iOS - find out more at [iOSDevTraining.com](http://iosdevtraining.com/).
+We [teach workshops on iOS](http://iosdevtraining.com/) - [join our mailing list](http://eepurl.com/IRZF1) to get free resources like this and be the first to find out about upcoming classes.

 You should definitely [follow us on Twitter](https://twitter.com/iosdevtraining).